harshit012/Web_Services_Framework/README.md

 ```
 Note: You are not supposed to apply Path annotation with startup annotation. you cannot use RequestScope or SessionScope as a parameter. you can only use ApplicationScope as a parameter.

-**13. @AutoWired(name="username")**
+**13. @AutoWired(name="<key name>")**

   AutoWired annotation can only be applied on properties of a service class.
-User apply these annotation when he/she wants that the value against 'name' property of AutoWired     annotation should setted to that property on which annotation applied and value will be extracted from scopes (request scope > session scope > application scope).
+This annotation is used for binding the properties.
+If some data has been stored in some scope as key value pair.
+If the user wants that data, So, according to the key name the data will be extracted from the appropriate scope as value & that value will be assigned to the property which has AutoWired annotation applied on it.
 Setter method should be present for that property so that value can be setted.
+If the setter method is not found, then SetterNotFound Exception will be raised.

-i.e. order of finding the value against value of name field of annotation was - Request scope -> Session scope -> Application scope.
+i.e. order of finding the value in the scope is: - Request scope -> Session scope -> Application scope.

 Example :-
 ```